ingeniala/heybluekata/ADRs/adr-analytics.md

 ## Summary

-One of the main decisions had to made is to choose the best Analytics engine that supports the Hey Blue requirements.
+One of the main decisions to make consist in choosing the best Analytics platform able to support Hey Blue requirements.

 ### Alternatives

 - Metabase
-- Qlick
+- Qlik

 ## Decision

 Alternative selected: *Metabase*

-Selected Metabase over Qlick due mainly to cost constraint, extensibility and usability of the solution for new entry users.
+Selected Metabase over Qlik due mainly to cost constraint, extensibility and usability of the solution for new entry users.

 ## Constraints mapping